 It is worth noting that the discrepancies in experimental design between Studies 1 and 2 may bear some part in the findings.
-Study 1 was a within-participants design based on a mere comparison of the number of unspecified traits a person possesses, whereas Study 2 was a between-participants design which involved rating liking towards a series of specific traits in turn.
-It may be that when traits are not specified, the person positivity bias leads individuals to assume these unspecified traits are ones they themselves possess.
+Study 1 used a within-participants design based on a mere comparison of the number of unspecified traits a person possesses, whereas Study 2 used a between-participants design which involved rating liking towards a series of specific traits in turn.
+It may be that when traits are not specified, individuals assume these unspecified traits are ones they themselves possess.
 This may explain why individuals showed greater preference towards a person with a higher number of traits in Study 1; if they assumed these traits were ones they themselves possessed, a higher number of similar traits may lead to more liking.
 Furthermore, the comparative nature of Study 1 means the linearity of the relationship between the number of traits and liking towards the target is difficult to establish.
 It is possible that there is a diminishing or even curvilinear relationship between these factors.
 Alongside the direct replication of the correlation, we carried out a 1 x 4 ANOVA and post-hoc pairwise comparisons to extend Norton et al. 's (2007) methods aiming to more accurately test their claim and go beyond their correlational result (see Table 1).

 Conceptual replications of Studies 3 and 4

 In Study 3, Norton et al. (2007) examined the mediating effect of similarity on the relationship between the number of pieces of information people had about another person and the liking of the person.
-Given that we were unable to replicate Study 3, we instead measured perceived similarity in our replication of Study 2 and tested the mediation.
-As such, our replication of Study 2 served as both a direct replication of Study 2 and a conceptual replication of Study 3.
+Study 3 meant to replicate the effect found in Study 2, using a more ecologically valid series of self-generated traits.
+We chose to not conduct a direct replication of Study 3 because: 1) the article did not specify the list of traits, and 2) Study 3 had similar design and methodology to that of Study 2, and with our unified design having both studies run together would be too repetitive.
+To address the added contributions of Study 3, we instead added the measure of perceived similarity from Study 3 to our replication of Study 2, and tested the mediation in that design.
+As such, our replication of Study 2 served as both a direct replication of Study 2 and a conceptual replication of Study 3, measuring against a slightly smaller range of traits presented to the original Study 3.